Colorful Home Remodel by Contractors in the Bay Area

 Outdoor Kitchen with Grill & Sink

 We weren’t kidding when we said this family likes to cook!
 The new outdoor space is outfitted with a fully functioning outdoor kitchen, including a grill, sink and dining area.
 The trellis provides shade during hot summer days and heaters keep guests warm on cool nights.
-A nearby play area and garden provides entertainment and enjoyment for kids and parents alike.
+A nearby play area and garden provide entertainment and enjoyment for kids and parents alike.

 Ipe Wrap-Around Deck & Solar PV Panels